moisesPC/cv64_overlays_decomp/README.md

 # Castlevania 64 - Overlays Decompilation

+> [!NOTE]
+> This repository is now outdated.
+See the [decompilation project](https://github.com/blazkowolf/cv64) for an updated repository.

 This repository contains decompiled source code of Castlevania (Nintendo 64) overlays.

 These will compile into matching overlay binaries that can be found in the ROM (when decompressed).